 Considering the longer-term impacts of these changes, we know that attracting and securing top talent will be crucial in the next steps for all businesses, building upon organisational change and transformation to thrive in 2021.
 To support our customers in developing the teams they need for success and finding the right roles to drive their careers forward, we have divided this guide into two areas of focus:

 Recruiting, talent trends, and skills

-Salaries in human resources
+Salaries in indirect procurement